Your Backlog Can Be Shared Working Memory For Humans And AI

 Teams lost context when work paused, priorities shifted, people rotated, or conversations happened across Slack, Jira, meetings, personal notes, and memory.
 Handoffs depended too much on whoever touched the story last.

-In the demo, an HDD story was given a predictable structure and worked through in phases:
+In our HDD pilot, a story was given a predictable structure and worked through in phases:

 - Define the outcome.